Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Introduction

-In a traditional setting, a machine learning algorithm pipeline contains pre-processing, enhancement, segmentation, feature extraction, and classification stages \cite{Mouton2015, Rogers2016a}.
-Pre-processing and enhancement stages reduce the noise from the input data and improve the overall quality.
-The segmentation step crops the regions of interests from the full cluttered image.
-Feature extraction stage extracts the hand-crafted features of the object, such as edges and shapes.
-The final stage classifies the objects based on the features derived from the preceding step.

-The main drawback of these machine learning approaches is their dependency on hand-crafted features requiring manual engineering.
-Deep convolutional neural networks overcome this issue by learning the task-specific features, which overall yields a significant improvement.
-A convolutional neural network contains a single or multiple layers, each of which comprises a set of neuron activations and non-linear transformation.
-The earlier layers learn high-level features such as edges and shapes, while higher layers learn lower level features that are more specific to the image fed into the network.
-Despite being initially proposed more than decades ago \cite{Lecun1998}, the use of convolutional neural networks within the field of computer vision has become prevalent especially after achieving \sota performance \cite{Krizhevsky2012} on ImageNet object classification challenge \cite{Russakovsky2014} by a large margin.

-Within the X-ray security imaging, on the other hand, the transition from the classical machine learning to modern deep learning approaches was not instant.
-This is due to data-hunger nature of deep learning approaches, which initially limited its use within the field, where the availability of such large datasets is somewhat limited.
-With the utilisation of transfer learning paradigm \cite{Yosinski2014} and synthetic data generation \cite{Mitckes2003}, the use of deep learning approaches has become the golden standard within the field \cite{Akcay2016, Mery2017c, Jaccard2016b}.
+More recently, on the other hand, deep-learning-based algorithms have been adopted in X-ray security imaging \cite{Akcay2016, Mery2017c, Jaccard2016b}, especially after convolutional neural networks (CNN) significantly outperform the conventional machine learning methods.
+To this end, as of 2017, the use of deep learning algorithms is in the official US Government technology road-map for use across the US; and as of 2019/20, several early commercial systems have emerged from the academic research \cite{dhs2018}.

-This literature survey reviews the published work within various computer vision tasks (Figure \ref{fig:stats}b) in X-ray security screening, with a particular focus on the deep learning applications.
-The main contributions of this paper are as follows:
+Following this trend change, this literature survey reviews the published work within various computer vision tasks (Figure \ref{fig:stats}B) in X-ray security screening, with a particular focus on the deep learning applications.
+We use the following keywords and operators in Google Scholar search to search the relevant papers: `((x-ray security) OR (x-ray baggage) OR (x-ray luggage)) AND ((detection) OR classification OR segmentation)'.
+We also conduct a backward search based on the citations and related papers, and overall identify approximately 213 relevant articles, of which 36 employ deep-learning-based algorithms (Figure \ref{fig:stats}A).
+Based on the scope of the work, we finally reduce the number of relevant papers to 130.
+The main contributions of this work, therefore, are as follows: